semihdesticioglu/semihdesticioglu/index.md

 ### Disaster Response Project - Multioutput NLP Classifier

-This project aims building a Natural Language Processing (NLP) model to categorize messages for possible disaster events that could happen in future.
+This project aims to build a Natural Language Processing (NLP) model to categorize messages for possible disaster events that could happen in the future.

-In this project, I have built a Multioutput Classification model to predict message categories in future possible disasters.There are 36 pre-defined categories, and examples of these categories include Aid Related, Medical Help,Food, Death etc. By classifying these messages, we can help government or other aid organizations about prioritizing critical messases in possible disaster events.
+In this project, I have built a Multioutput Classification model to predict message categories in future possible disasters.
+There are 36 pre-defined categories, and examples of these categories include Aid Related, Medical Help, Food, Death etc. By classifying these messages, we can help the government or other aid organizations prioritize critical messages in possible disaster events.

 Github Repo : [https://github.com/semihdesticioglu/twitter-nlp-classifier](https://github.com/semihdesticioglu/twitter-nlp-classifier)